The TCU Andrews Institute of Mathematics and Science Education, housed in the College

 By embracing diverse viewpoints, methodologies, and populations, and outreach to the educational and general community alike, we believe that teaching and learning are made more accessible, relevant and effective; and that, through the expansion of mathematics and science literacy, society will be well served.

-The Andrews Institute funds faculty and students research, summer programing for youth, and student scholarships.
+The Andrews Institute funds faculty and students research, summer programming for youth, and student scholarships.
 Four primary faculty (Drs.
 Hokayem, Quebec Fuentes, Switzer, and Weinburgh) and 17 associated faculty work to accomplish the mission and goals of the Andrews Institute.